tum-ens/pyGRETA/doc/user_manual.rst

 5. :ref:`Strat`

 The use cases associated with each module with examples of their outputs are presented below.

-..
-NOTE:: Include here a graphic with the use cases and miniatures of outputs.

 It is recommended to thoroughly read through the configuration file :mod:`config.py` and modify the input paths and computation parameters before starting the :mod:`runme.py` script.